cms-btv-pog/BTVNanoCommissioning/README.md

 </p>
 </details>

-Roadmap for running the tool
+### Roadmap for running the tool

-1. Is the `.json` files ready?
-If not create it through [Make the json files](#make-the-json-files) section with naming scheme
+1. Is the `.json` file ready?
+If not, create it following the instructions in the  [Make the json files](#make-the-json-files) section.
+Please use the correct naming scheme

-2. If you want JERC and SFs implemented, edit the correction config under `BTVNanoCommissioning/src/utils/AK4_parameters.py`, add a new `dict` contains correction files in dedicated campaign.
+2. Put the `lumiMask`, correction files (SFs, pileup weight), and JER, JEC files under the dict entry in `BTVNanoCommissioning/src/utils/AK4_parameters.py`.
+See details in [Correction files configurations](#correction-files-configurations)

-3. If the JERC file missing `jec_compiled.pkl.gz` in the `data/JME/${campaign}` directory, create it through [Create compiled JERC file](#create-compiled-jerc-filepklgz)
+3. If the JERC file `jec_compiled.pkl.gz` is missing in the `data/JME/${campaign}` directory, create it through [Create compiled JERC file](#create-compiled-jerc-filepklgz)

-4. Run the workflows with dedicated input and campaign name. example commands for run3 could be found [here](#commands-for-different-phase-space)
+4. Run the workflow with dedicated input and campaign name. example commands for Run 3 can be found [here](#commands-for-different-phase-space).
+For first usage, the JERC file needs to be recompiled first, see [Create compiled JERC file](#create-compiled-jerc-filepklgz)

-5. Once you get `.coffea` file, you can make plots via the [plotting scripts](#plotting-code), if the xsection for your sample is missing, please add to `src/BTVNanoCommissioning/helpers/xsection.py`
+5. Once you obtain the `.coffea` file(s), you can make plots using the [plotting scripts](#plotting-code), if the xsection for your sample is missing, please add to `src/BTVNanoCommissioning/helpers/xsection.py`

-### commands for different phase space
+### Commands for different phase space

-After small test, you can run the whole campaign according the phase space.
+After a small test, you can run the full campaign for a dedicated phase space, separately for data and for MC.

 #### b-SFs

 <details><summary>details</summary>
 <p>

-- Dileptonic ttbar phase space : check performance for btag SFs, muon channel
+- Dileptonic ttbar phase space : check performance for btag SFs, emu channel

 ```
- python runner.py --workflow ttdilep_sf --json metadata/data_Winter22_emu(mumu)_BTV_Run3_2022_Comm_v1.json  --campaign Winter22Run3 --year 2022  (-j 4 --executor ${scaleout_site} -s 500)
+ python runner.py --workflow ttdilep_sf --json metadata/data_Winter22_emu_BTV_Run3_2022_Comm_v1.json  --campaign Winter22Run3 --year 2022  (--executor ${scaleout_site})
 ```

 - Semileptonic ttbar phase space : check performance for btag SFs, muon channel

 ```
-python runner.py --workflow ttsemilep_sf --json metadata/data_Winter22_mu_BTV_Run3_2022_Comm_v1.json --campaign Winter22Run3 --year 2022  (-j 4 --executor ${scaleout_site} -s 500)
+python runner.py --workflow ttsemilep_sf --json metadata/data_Winter22_mu_BTV_Run3_2022_Comm_v1.json --campaign Winter22Run3 --year 2022  (--executor ${scaleout_site})
 ```

 </p>